ThatQuiz Test Library Take this test now

 • 5.
 What is the simplest method to render animal fat?

-A) Fermenting the fat
+A) Boiling the fat with strong alkali

 • 6.
 What is the purpose of adding beeswax to rendered animal fat for waterproofing leather?

-B) To improve flexibility and prevent cracking.
+A) To improve flexibility and prevent cracking.

 C) To make the fat easier to apply.